paragdakle/emailcoref/README.md

 ## Corpus Description

 The seed corpus contains 46 email threads comprising of 245 email messages.
 These threads are split into a 36:10 train:test split.
-The corpus can be found in the <pre>data/LREC/</pre> directory.
+The corpus can be found in the following directory <pre>data/LREC/</pre>

 An email thread annotation is saved in the CoNLL format with the following naming convention: